neurobioinfo/scrnabox/README.md

 The Step 1 - Step 8 can be done using [scrnabox.slurm](https://github.com/neurobioinfo/scrnabox/tree/main/README_HTO.md) in the HPC system ([slurm work load manager system](https://slurm.schedmd.com/)).
 - step 9, Enrichment analysis: in this step, we obtain a list of significant genes using enrichment methods.
 The step 9 can be done using scrnaboxR, see [Practice](https://github.com/neurobioinfo/scrnabox/blob/main/tutorial/practice.md).

+For a comprehensive decription of each Analytical Step please visit scRNAbox's [documentation](https://neurobioinfo.github.io/scrnabox/site/)

 ## Installing
 The package is written in the bash, so it can be used with any slurm system.
 To download